In a world of

 Encrypting Data “In Transit” vs. Data “At Rest”

 Data transmission handles two basic types of data: the data at rest and data in transit.

 In other words, when data is being transmitted it’s in transit and when it has reached its destination or prior to the data transmission process, it’s at rest.

 Encrypting Data at Rest:

 - Full Disk Encryption (FDE):

 This the primary way to protect data at rest.
-When you save a file on disk or hard drive or a file server, the data will be automatically encrypted.
+When you save a file on disk or hard drive or a file-level storage, the data will be automatically encrypted.
 There are many options for disk encryption, like folder encryption, volume encryption, etc.